Consolidation and retention How D2C is now driving video M&A strategy

 Key Insights

-- Video M&A over the previous decade was defined by time-specific responses to external market pressures, and were thus reactionary rather than proactive
+- Video M&A the previous decade was defined time-specific responses to external market and were thus reactionary rather proactive

-- TV network media majors saw Netflix as a source of found revenue, transforming Netflix into the Spotify of the TV industry – a too-big-to-fail streaming frenemy
+- TV network majors saw Netflix as a of found revenue, transforming Netflix the Spotify of the TV – a too-big-to-fail streaming frenemy

-- The result for previous stalwarts of the TV industry was to sell assets that directly competed with Netflix (film studios, and non-news and sports TV networks)
+- The result previous stalwarts of the TV was to sell assets that competed with Netflix (film studios, non-news and sports TV networks)

-- New competitors now focus on the areas where Netflix is not competing – news and sports 2019 was the inflection point where streaming went mainstream, with of consumers having video subscriptions (MIDiA 2019 consumer survey, US, UK, Canada, Australia, sample size of
+- New competitors focus on the areas where is not competing – news sports 2019 was the inflection point where streaming went mainstream, with of consumers having video subscriptions (MIDiA 2019 consumer survey, US, UK, Canada, Australia, sample size of

-- While Covid lockdowns were the tipping point, the catalyst was the big bang moment of
+- While Covid were the tipping point, the was the big bang moment

-- The biggest driver behind the big bang moment was relentless competitive pressure being placed on TV networks and operators by SVOD insurgents
+- The biggest behind the big bang moment relentless competitive pressure being placed TV networks and operators by insurgents

-- M&A video activity is fundamentally driven by competitive pressure
+- M&A video is fundamentally driven by competitive

-- M&A success will be driven by the successful service delivery of Genres, Originals, Library, and Formats
+- M&A success be driven by the successful delivery of Genres, Originals, Library, Formats

 **Note - MIDiA defines majors as the following: